StatsLearner/DTANMA_NAFLDNASH/README.md

-# Network meta-analysis for DTA in adults with NAFLD/NASH
+# Network meta-analysis for DTA in adults with NAFLD

 ## Overview
 This repository contains a minimal set of R codes to reproduce our analyses shown in the paper: